 In enterprise networking, failure is not an option.
 Wired networks have operated under this reality for a couple of generations, but wireless LANs have been a step or two behind.
-Yet now that many enterprises are adopting wireless as the primary network access layer,
+Yet now that many enterprises are adopting wireless as the primary network access layer, resiliency is a requirement.

 WLAN controllers: Single point of failure